oils-for-unix/oils/doc/error-handling.md

 ## Summary

-Oil uses three shell mechanisms to fix error handling once and for all.
+Oil uses three mechanisms to fix error handling once and for all.

 It has two new **builtins** that relate to errors: